Regulated RetailOperator playbook

 • Lab test results are looked up by packageId on /labtests/v2/results, not by package label.

-A procurement-compliance layer wired to Metrc should: persist your license number on the connection at connect time, separate sandbox and production vendor keys, pull manifests in a single call with all packages + lab tests + pricing, and POST per-package decisions before any local inventory write.
+A procurement-compliance layer wired to Metrc should: persist your license number on the connection at connect time, separate sandbox and production vendor keys, pull incoming transfers, package rows, lab tests, and pricing into one receive workflow, and POST per-package decisions before any local inventory write.

 Legacy and transitional systems